ostroproject/ostro-os/doc/howtos/software-update-server.rst

 Prerequisites
 =============

- - a linux host with docker (>= 1.9.1) and util-linux installed (Fedora 23 and OpenSUSE 13.2 are known to be working well for this purpose, but the outdated docker packages in Ubuntu 14.04 might have connectivity issues);
+ - a Linux host with Docker (>= 1.9.1) and util-linux installed (Fedora 23 and OpenSUSE 13.2 are known to work well for this purpose, but the outdated Docker packages in Ubuntu 14.04 might have connectivity issues);
  - signing keys (alternatively testing keys from the :file:`swupd-server` project can be used).